Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 From 2018 until the present, he has been managing projects for the General Conference of Seventh-day Adventists.
 As part of his work, he has been assisting in the Communication Department and the Center for Online Evangelism.

-Meanwhile, he began working with Sam for Heroes.
+At the same time, he began working with Sam for Heroes.

 As the project manager, he had to oversee all the operations and progress of the game development.
 He had to make sure the team members were doing their jobs well.